 Useful guide to the properties in the refugee camp of Calais.
 The residential area of the “New Jungle” is a large residential area of 500,000m2 in the outskirts of Calais, France.
 Surrounded by a 5 meters-high metallic fence and equipped with running water and lights, the “New Jungle” offers different housing typologies, both old and newly built.

 🏆 Selected at Kassel Photobook Awars 2016 🏆

 “This zine by the Defrost Studio is a welcome antidote to the many photographic projects that have emerged around the refugee crisis.
 Using the notorious and now destroyed Jungle camp in Calais, they copy the graphics and tone of a holiday let brochure.
 It is wicked and brilliant at the same time” - Martin Parr

 Immirant or expat?

 If I say "John is a migrant" or "John is an expat" how do you picture John in your head?
-Does he look the same?
+How does he look?
 Why do you choose to use migrant instead of expat?
-And yet, the two terms have the same meaning.This experiment was conceived and created by me and Maria Ghetti, and made possible by Runway ML.
-For any additional information, question or complaint you can email me here.
+And yet, the two terms have almost identical meanings for the Cambridge Dictionary.

 What is the power of language?
-Why do we choose a word instead of another?
-How does media affect our perception of different words with same meaning?
-And how inconsciously biased are we when we choose a word over another?
+Why do we choose a term instead of another?
+How does media affect our perception of different terms with a same (or to a wider extent very very similar) meaning?
+And how unconsciously biased are we when we choose a word over another?

-This is an experimental project that wants to underline how society, media and our own experience of the world shapes our mind, often also in a biased manner.
+This is an experimental project that wants to underline how society, media and our own experience of the world shape our mind.

 If you want to reply a few questions about the project or report any issue, click here.